-Texas exemplifies state-level coordination across multiple state agencies to efficiently distribute BinaxNow rapid antigen tests and associated materials (e.g., training, guidance documents, applications to participate in rapid testing) across a large and socio-demographically diverse state.
-This profile focuses on Texas' experience with COVID-19 testing in its K-12 schools while also incorporating relevant insights from Missouri, a state with a similar testing approach and strong state-level coordination.
-The profile includes examples of testing strategies in three populous districts that have opted into Texas' K-12 testing program: Austin Independent School District (ISD), Dallas ISD, and San Antonio ISD.
+Texas exemplifies state-level coordination across multiple state agencies to efficiently distribute BinaxNOW rapid antigen tests and associated materials (e.g., training, guid-ance documents, applications to participate in rapid testing) across a large and socio-demographically diverse state.
+This profile focuses on Texas's experience with COVID-19 testing in its K-12 schools while also incorporating relevant insights from Missouri, a state with a similar testing approach and strong state-level coordination.
+The profile includes examples of testing strategies in three populous districts that have opted into Texas's K-12 testing program: Austin Independent School District (ISD), Dallas ISD, and San Antonio ISD.

-Like other states that launched rapid antigen testing in fall 2020, Texas received a supply of BinaxNOW test kits from the federal government free of charge and is providing the tests to school districts across the state, along with necessary personal protective equipment (PPE).
-The state obtained a statewide CLIA20 certificate of waiver and provided recommendations and guidelines for local testing programs.
+Like other states that launched rapid antigen testing in fall 2020, Texas received a supply of BinaxNOW test kits from the federal government free of charge and has been providing the tests to school districts across the state, along with necessary PPE.
+The state obtained a statewide CLIA certificate of waiver and provided recommendations and guidelines for local testing programs.
 Tests are distributed to districts according to a formula that is based on local COVID-19 hospitalization rates.
 Specifically, local hospitalization rates, along with staff counts and student enrollment, inform the state's recommended frequency of testing in K-12 schools; the recommended frequency of testing in turn determines the number of tests provided to districts.
 Districts in regions with higher hospitalization rates received more tests per each staff member/student.

-At the state level, leadership by the Governor, the State Commissioner of Education, and the Chief of Emergency Management facilitate a strong partnership between the Texas Education Association (TEA) and the Texas Division of Emergency Management (TDEM).
-TEA, as the state education agency, is responsible for helping schools provide instruction safely; TDEM, as the state emergency response agency, is well-positioned to rapidly scale-up statewide testing and distribution efforts.
+At the state level, leadership by the governor, the state commissioner of education, and the chief of emergency management facilitate a strong partnership between the Texas Education Association (TEA) and the Texas Division of Emergency Management (TDEM).
+TEA, as the state education agency, is responsible for helping schools provide instruction safely; TDEM, as the state emergency response agency, is well positioned to rapidly scale up statewide testing and distribution efforts.
 The testing program began piloting in a small number of districts in October 2020, only three weeks after initial planning discussions between TEA and TDEM.
 The program rolled out statewide in November 2020.
-According to TEA staff, the State Commissioner of Education encouraged the Governor to allocate a share of the BinaxNow tests Texas received for use in K-12 schools.
+According to TEA staff, the state commissioner of education encouraged the governor to allocate a share of the BinaxNOW tests Texas received for use in K-12 schools.

 The state allows districts and independent schools substantial local control in deciding how to deploy the rapid tests.
-This approach is strategic because of the state's strong tradition of local decision-making and its size.
+This approach is strategic because of the state's strong tradition of local decisionmaking and its size.
 While the details of test administration vary by district, all staff who supervise BinaxNOW test administration must complete the state's mandatory online training course.
-In addition, all districts and schools opting into the state's BinaxNOW testing program must agree to:
+In addition, all districts and schools opting into the state's BinaxNOW testing program must agree to

-- Allow any student who wants to attend school in-person to do so - Make testing voluntary for district staff and/or students - Provide testing at no cost - Review and adhere to program policies, such as how to administer tests and track and report results; they must also appoint a site test coordinator - Obtain formal consent from the person being tested (or the legal guardian of students under 18)
+- allow any student who wants to attend school inperson to do so - make testing voluntary for district staff and/or students - provide testing at no cost - review and adhere to program policies, such as how to administer tests and track and report results; they must also appoint a site test coordinator - obtain formal consent from the person being tested (or the legal guardian of students under 18).